Wearing a suit vest is often considered old-fashioned, but it’s making a notable comeback.

 How to Fit the Suit Vest

 As with all clothes, the proper fit is important for comfort and appearance.
-A lot of men claim they hate wearing suits because they feel uncomfortable.
+Many men claim they hate wearing suits because they feel uncomfortable.

 how should a suit vest fit